iossifovlab/gpf/userdocs/administration/getting_started.rst

     tar xvf MPC-hg19-latest.tar

-This will create two subdirectories inside the ``genomic-scores-hg19`` directory, that contain `gnomAD_exome` frequencies and `MPC` genomic scores prepared to be used by GPF annotation pipeline and GPF import tools.
+This will create two subdirectories inside the ``genomic-scores-hg19`` directory, which contain `gnomAD_exome` frequencies and `MPC` genomic scores prepared to be used by GPF annotation pipeline and import tools.

 Annotation configuration
 ++++++++++++++++++++++++

-If you want to use some genomic scores for annotation of the variants you are importing, you must make appropriate changes in GPF annotation pipeline configuration file:
+If you want to use genomic scores for annotation of the variants you are importing, you must make appropriate changes in the GPF annotation pipeline configuration file:

 .. code::